TwoCanPlugIn/TwoCanPlugIn/README.md

 Build Environment
 -----------------

-Both Windows and Linux are currently supported.
+Windows, Linux and Mac OSX are currently supported.

 This plugin builds outside of the OpenCPN source tree

-For both Windows and Linux, refer to the OpenCPN developer manual for details regarding other requirements such as git, cmake and wxWidgets.
+Refer to the OpenCPN developer manual for details regarding other requirements such as git, cmake and wxWidgets.

 For Windows you must place opencpn.lib into the twocan_pi/build directory to be able to link the plugin DLL. opencpn.lib can be obtained from your local OpenCPN build, or alternatively downloaded from http://sourceforge.net/projects/opencpnplugins/files/opencpn_lib/